 The Zika Virus is a risk in Argentina, and is spread mostly by the bite of an infected mosquito.
 There is no current vaccine or medicine for Zika, and therefore ALL travelers should follow steps to prevent mosquito bites during and after their travel.
 The most common symptoms of Zika are fever, rash, headache, joint pain, red eyes, and muscle pains.
 These symptoms can last for several days to a week.
 However, many infected people won't have symptoms at all, or have only mild symptoms.

-In particular, the CDC recommends that pregnant women should not travel to Argentina because Zika infection during pregnancy could cause serious birth defects.
+Related, the CDC recommends pregnant women avoid traveling to Argentina as Zika infection during pregnancy may cause serious birth defects.
 Partners of pregnant women and couples planning pregnancy should know possible risks to pregnancy and take preventive steps.

 Prescriptions